 It’s simple: the amount of stuff we’re hauling away for you.
 The amount of space taken up by the junk you need to be hauled away is the primary determining factor.
-We don’t surprise you with hidden fees, trip charges, or additional labor costs, even if a job runs long.
+We don’t surprise you with hidden fees, trip charges, or additional labor costs.

 We’ll give you a quote when we chat about your project’s scope.
 But we’re also flexible.
 If you find you need more removed than you thought, we’re happy to make adjustments as necessary.
 Decide you want to keep that couch and fridge after all?
 Or, decide you want them gone?
 Either way, we’ll work with you to do what needs to be done.

-On top of that, we also offer volume discounts if the quoted price range exceeds $1,000, so we can work with you to clear out even the most extensive projects.
+On top of that, we also offer volume discounts, so we can work with you to clear out even the most extensive projects.

-Pricing is based on cubic yards, roughly a little larger than your average washing machine.
+Pricing is based on cubic yards, roughly a little larger than your average washing machine or stove.

 It’s as simple as that!

 Don’t worry about inefficient loading, either.
 We want to cram as much junk in as small a space as possible, both for efficiency in our trucks and to save you money.

 Of course, nothing in life is truly that simple.
 There will always be exceptions, but we’re up-front about them.
 Exceptions are generally things like:

 Our trucks can only handle so much weight, so if you need a ton of bricks/rocks/concrete hauled away, we may need to add a weight surcharge.

 Intensive labor is usually in hoarding situations where the new property owner wants to sort through everything; the added time and work may result in an additional fee.
 We’ve seen relatively easy hoarding houses to clean up and others that are quite challenging; the pricing for these two situations, depending on the situation’s complexity, can be different.